chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 You'll notice there's a few things we're missing here, such as the RPC, and the provider.
 That is because those are created globally as part of setting up wagmi and connecting the users wallet.
 So they are nicely abstracted away.

-For reading the contract we're using a react hook from wagmi called useReadContract.
+For reading the contract we're using a react function from wagmi called useReadContract.
 Similar to the Ethers contract object, this takes the address of the contract and the abi.
 We also specify here the view we want to call, and the input parameters for this function.

+You'll notice here we're getting the abi from viem instead of our own file.
+Viem comes with some useful utilities so it's nice we can use that here.

 The result object it returns has lots of useful data on it, including if the result is still pending, if it has an error, the data from the call and much more.